Skip to navigation Skip to content

 \\INTERNAL.DEPT.LOCAL\Shared\NAT\SERDELEXCEL\WORKPRODIMP\Operation Blueprint Migration\RDT Release Icons\32w\icon-phone.png

-• Transfer the call to CIS and explain the person's circumstances.
+• transfer the call to CIS and explain their circumstances.
 CIS will take over and complete the portability interview with them.
-For CIS contact details, see Centrelink International Services (CIS) - contact details for staff - contact details for staff.
+For CIS contact details, see Centrelink International Services (CIS) - contact details for staff.

 Service Officers in CIS make the decision to continue payment for an approved reason.
-For more information, see Restricted portability assessment procedure for Centrelink International Services Staff.
+For more information, see Restricted portability assessment procedure for Centrelink International Services Staff

 Procedure ends here.